-1.1.2 Limited computability of photos.
+1.1.2 Limited computability of photos

 A second issue with the current record-keeping practices for spatial origins of tissue blocks is that images of extracted tissue and/or organs, if present at all, are not computable.
 To be of value for the HuBMAP atlas, tissue spatial data must be provided in a format that is uniform across organs and can be used to correctly determine the size, position, and rotation of tissue blocks in relation to a 3D reference body.
 Images with spatial annotations do not support this, and advanced techniques such as computer vision algorithms cannot be trained and used due to the quality and limited quantity of existing images.
 While photos provide an efficient way of archiving general spatial information in the context of individual labs, they do not provide the precision and standardization required for reference atlas design.
 To overcome this limitation, we implemented an online service that lets subject matter experts (SMEs) size and register 3D tissue blocks within 3D reference organs to generate unified data across tissue types.

-1.1.3 Challenges of 3D manipulation.
+1.1.3 Challenges of 3D manipulation

 The Registration User Interface (RUI) was developed to address practical concerns regarding tissue registration.
 However, there are several known challenges when manipulating 3D objects in 3D.
 We assume the SME is an able-bodied individual with two hands and a basic understanding of how to use photography equipment and a paper or digital documentation sheet.
 The SME places the tissue on the dissecting board, aligns it with the provided grid system, takes photos, and writes down annotations.

-In the proposed RUI, there are various cognitive challenges as 3D manipulation is nontrivial.
+In the proposed RUI, there are various cognitive challenges as 3D manipulation is non-trivial.
 In our review of prior work, we focus on two methods to enable a user to manipulate a virtual object in 3D space: widgets and extended input devices.
-The de-facto standard in many 3D modeling applications is the use of a mouse and color-coded virtual widgets attached to the object, as discussed in Maya [18] and Blender [19].
+The de-facto standard in many 3D modeling applications is the use of a mouse and color-coded virtual widgets attached to the object, as discussed in Maya (18) and Blender (19).
 These widgets allow the user to perform position, rotation, and scaling operations.
-Schmidt, Singh and Balakrishnan [20] proposed a user-input-based extension to the traditional widget system.
-In a pilot study with assembly tasks, they found that the most experienced participants users needed twice as long when using their system than when using the traditional version while users with average familiarity required roughly the same amount of time with both methods (under instruction), pointing at the difficulty of overcoming existing usage patterns and expectations for 3D manipulation tool by experts.
-A similar framework was proposed in 1995 by Bukowski and Séquin [21], who prototyped an interaction language for "pseudo-physical behavior" from the user, where the 2D motion of the mouse cursor is extrapolated into 3D motion in the virtual environment.
-These "object associations" employed properties such as gravity to make the alignment of 3D objects more intuitive for the user.
+Schmidt, Singh and Balakrishnan (20) proposed a user-input-based extension to the traditional widget system; but note that even the most experienced participants in the evaluation study needed twice as long to complete the assembly tasks when using their system than when using the traditional version.
+A similar framework was proposed in 1995 by Bukowski and Séquin (21), who prototyped their interaction language for "pseudo-physical behavior" from the user, where the 2D motion of the mouse cursor is extrapolated into 3D motion in the virtual environment.